pfptcommunity/ser-mail-api-csharp/README.md

 ## Features

-- **Send Emails**: Easily compose and send emails with minimal code.
+- **Send Emails**: Easily compose and send emails with minimal code using a fluent builder pattern.
 - **Support for Attachments**:
     - Attach files from disk
     - Encode attachments as Base64